Linuxfabrik/monitoring-plugins/check-plugins/rpm-versionlock/README.md

 ## States

 * OK if nothing is locked, or if the number of locks is within `--warning`.
 * WARN or CRIT depending on how the number of locks compares to `--warning` and `--critical`, which take [Nagios range expressions](https://github.com/Linuxfabrik/monitoring-plugins/blob/main/THRESHOLDS.md).
 The default `--warning=0` alerts on the first lock.
+Exclusions count towards the same number.
 * OK if `--match` and `--ignore` leave nothing to check, unless `--no-match-severity` says otherwise.
 * UNKNOWN if the host has no dnf or yum configuration at all, which means the check is deployed on a host that does not install its packages with RPM.
-* `--always-ok` suppresses all alerts and always returns OK.
+* `--always-ok` forces OK for everything the thresholds decide.
+It does not cover UNKNOWN, which is reported whatever else is set.

 ## Perfdata / Metrics